harrypapa2002/ECE-NTUA-Advanced-DB-Term-Project/README.md

 ## Objectives

 1. **Familiarization with Distributed Systems**
-   Students gain hands-on experience in managing and utilizing distributed systems such as Apache Spark and Hadoop.
+   Hands-on experience in managing and utilizing distributed systems such as Apache Spark and Hadoop.

 2. **Application of Data Science Techniques**
    Leveraging Spark's APIs to process, analyze, and derive insights from large datasets.